danwing/referee/draft-wing-settle-referee.md

 Most existing TLS communications require the server obtaining a certificate signed by a Certification Authority trusted by the client.
-Within a home network this is fraught with complications of both human factors and technical nature.
+Within a home network this is fraught with complications of both human factors and technical natures.

-This document describes a Referee system, where a Referee is entrusted (once) to help clients identify and authenticate (many) servers within the home network.
+This document describes a Referee system to authorize the legitimate servers on a local domain.
+A server, called a Referee, is entrusted to help clients identify and authenticate servers within the local domain.
 The Referee system purposefully avoids Public Key Infrastructure using X.509 {{?PKIX=RFC5280}}.
-The TLS handshakes only use raw public keys {{!RFC7250}}.

-# Conventions and Definitions

-{::boilerplate bcp14-tagged}
+The certificates that might be used for TLS handshake are only used to extract their public keys, rather than validating the certificate path.

 # Requirements Evaluation